Menu

 Histological Dissection qualification structure

-Once your named consultant pathologist supervisor is satisfied that your training is complete you can submit your training logbook and go on to a written examination.
+Once your named consultant level supervisor is satisfied that your training is complete you can submit your training logbook and portfolio and if this is marked as a pass go on to a written examination.

 Histological Dissection assessment